Mirza Baqi: Career

-Under the orders of Qasim Khan Chishti, Baqi joined the expedition to and conquest of Katghar led by General Abdun Nabi.
+Under the orders of Qasim Khan Chishti, Mirza Baqi joined the expedition to and conquest of Katghar led by General Abdul Nabi.

 Baqi was the Bakhshi (paymaster) of Ibrahim Khan Fath-i-Jang.
 When Khan received news that the Burmese had invaded Arakan, he ordered Baqi to guard the river on their side.
-Baqi was granted the command of 600 armed soldiers and several war boats to do so.
+Baqi was granted the command of 600 war boats to do so.
 Within 45 minutes after the evening, Baqi set off with his fleet to Jahangirnagar (Dhaka) and arrived just after midnight.
 The other generals caught up to Baqi in the early morning.

 Ibrahim Khan later sent Mirza Baqi and Raja Raghunath to the Ghalwapara fort near Khanpur river with a fleet of 100 war-boats to safely escort the leftover troops of Sarhad Khan and Shaykh Kamal.
 After persuading Mirza Nathan to join them, Baqi and his comrades set off on an expedition to Hajo where they met up with Qulij Khan.
 However, Nathan later fell into argument with Shaykh Kamal again, and so Baqi and Raghunath returned to Jahangirnagar (Dhaka) with no participation in the planned capture of Bhabachan.

 When Ibrahim Khan set off on a journey to Akbarnagar (Rajmahal), he appointed Baqi as the Thanadar of Phuldubi with 1000 armed Mughal soldiers in his command.
 Khan died at this time, and some of his soldiers were sent to Baqi at Phuldubi.

 When Prince Shah Jahan arrived in Jahangirnagar in 1624, he appointed Baqi as the Thanadar of Bhalwa (present-day greater Noakhali) and made him a mansabdar of 500 soldiers and 400 horses.
 In 1625, the Arakanese king Thiri Thudhamma defeated Baqi in Bhalwa, and returned to Arakan with a lot of war booty.